-This lesson will cover transitions-the different types and how to select the one that will be most effective in a given situation.
-The specific areas of focus include:
+In this lesson, you will learn about the role of transitions, and how to select the one that will be most effective in a given situation.
+Specifically, this lesson will cover:

 - 1. Transitions in Writing

 - 2. Types of Transitions

 - 3. Using Transitions Effectively